-Graduate study is offered in the Department of Computer Science and Engineering leading to the degrees of Master of Science in computer science and Doctor of Philosophy in computer science.
+Graduate study is offered in the Department of Computer Science and Engineering leading to the degrees of Master of Science in Computer Science, Master of Science in Cyber Security and Operations, and Doctor of Philosophy in Computer Science.

-The program of study of a Master of Science in computer science degree includes advanced courses in computer science that are selected according to the goals of the student.
+The program of study of a Master of Science in Computer Science degree includes advanced courses in computer science that are selected according to the goals of the student.
 The program of study includes a thesis option, a professional project option, or courses-only option.
-The program of study of a Doctor of Philosophy (Ph.D.) in computer science degree includes advanced courses in computer science and significant scholarly research in computer science, presented in a dissertation.
+The Master of Science in Cyber Security and Operations includes two concentrations: (1) Cyber Defense and (2) Cyber Operations with thesis- and non-thesis options available in each concentration.
+The program of study of a Doctor of Philosophy (Ph.D.) in Computer Science degree includes advanced courses in computer science and significant scholarly research in computer science, presented in a dissertation.
 Applicants with bachelor degrees can apply for direct admission to the Ph.D. program.
 Applicants with master's degrees are also welcome.